Table of Contents

-Data sovereignty is an issue which affects businesses and individuals alike.
-It is particularly relevant to businesses with legal obligations requiring them to maintain the confidentiality of any personal data they own.
-It is important that you understand when data sovereignty applies to your business and your legal obligations as a result.
-This article will discuss what data sovereignty is, why it matters and some things you can do as a business owner to protect it.
+Data sovereignty is an issue that affects businesses and individuals alike.
+It is particularly relevant to companies with legal obligations requiring them to maintain the confidentiality of any personal data they own or can access.
+You must understand when data sovereignty applies to your business and your resulting legal obligations.
+This article will discuss data sovereignty, why it matters and what you can do as a business owner to protect it.

-Data sovereignty refers to the concept that data may be subject to the laws of more than one country.
-This can occur when data is stored digitally with a cloud service provider and therefore, may be stored overseas.
-In other words, data sovereignty comes into play when an organisation stores data both internationally and locally.
-This situation can occur when a business uses a foreign or local cloud service provider.
+Data sovereignty refers to the concept that jurisdictional control or legal authority may be asserted over data because its physical location is within jurisdictional boundaries.
+This means specific data may be subject to the laws of more than one country because it is within another country’s jurisdiction.
+This can occur when data is stored digitally with a cloud service provider and may be stored overseas.

 - make doing business easier;

 - ensure that data is backed up and stored safely and with minimum difficulty.